reeteshkesarwani-org/aws-infra/Readme.md

 ## Web Application
 The web application’s database must be the RDS instance launched by the Terraform template when running on the EC2 instance.
 You can no longer install/use the local database on the EC2 instance.

+# Assignment-9 Application Load Balancer For Your Web Application

+## Requirements

+Setup Application Load Balancer For Your Web Application Set up an Application load balancer to accept HTTPS traffic on port 443 and forward it to your application instances on whatever port it listens on.

+Secure Application Endpoints- Secure your web application endpoints with valid SSL certificates

+Encrypted EBS Volumes - All EC2 instances must now be launched with encrypted EBS volumes.

+Encrypted RDS Instances

+CI/CD for Web Application

+## command to import the certificate

+openssl req -new -newkey rsa:2048 -nodes -keyout reetesh.me.key -out reetesh.me.csr

+aws acm import-certificate --certificate fileb://path/to/cert.pem --private-key fileb://path/to/private/.key --profile demo